Search Engines & Databases

 Copernic (http://www.copernic.com/en/products/agent/index.html)

-Copernic is a popular meta search software that runs on your computer desktop, either as a standalone application or within your browser.
+Copernic is a popular free meta search software that runs on your computer desktop, either as a standalone application or within your browser.
 It provides all the benefits of a good meta search engine with the additional features of allowing search result sorting, link verification, saving searches and more.
-Both free (Basic) and paid (Personal and Professional) versions of the software are offered.

 Dogpile (http://www.dogpile.com)